ibm-cloud-docs/codeengine/api.md

    ```
    {: pre}

    Identify the {{site.data.keyword.codeengineshort}} project from your region in the result list.
-Find the `guid` output to use in the following steps.
+Find the `guid` output to use in the next steps.

 ### Query the IBM {{site.data.keyword.codeengineshort}} API
 {: #api-query-api}